 Two software versions can be downloaded to the switch, but only one can be in active state at a time.
 In the Web UI, you can update only the inactive version.

-By querying software versions, you can learn the IDs, release dates, and statuses of the two versions, as shown in Figure 26.
+By querying software versions, you can learn the IDs, release dates, and statuses of the two versions, as shown in the following figure.